 Julia Creet is Professor of English at York University in Toronto.
-She teaches memory studies, literary nonfiction and satire.
-She is the author of The Genealogical Sublime, a book about the history of genealogy databases (U. Mass, 2020), and co-editor of (with Andreas Kitzmann) of Memory and Migration—multidisciplinary approaches to memory studies (University of Toronto Press 2011, paper 2014) and (with Sara Horowitz and Amira Dan) of H.G.
-Adler: Life, Literature, Legacy (Northwestern UP, 2016), winner of the Jewish Thought and Culture Award from the Canadian Jewish Literary Awards.
-She is also the director and producer of “MUM: A Story of Silence” (38 min 2008), a documentary about a Holocaust survivor who tried to forget and “Data Mining the Deceased” (56 mins 2016, HD), a documentary about the industry of family history.
-Her nonfiction writing has appeared in The Conversation, The National Post, Reader’s Digest, Exile, Toronto Life, Border/Lines and West Coast Line.
+On the cusp of literature and history, she teaches satire, nonfiction and memory studies.
+She is the author of The Genealogical Sublime, a history of the longest, largest, most complete, most lucrative and most rapidly-growing genealogy databases (U Mass Press, 2020); co-editor (with Sara Horowitz and Amira Dan) of Shadows Over the City of Lights: Jewish Writing in Post-War Paris (SUNY, In press) and H.G.
+Adler: Life, Literature, Legacy (Northwestern UP, 2016), winner of the Jewish Thought and Culture Award from the Canadian Jewish Literary Awards; and co-editor (with Andreas Kitzmann) of Memory and Migration—multidisciplinary approaches to memory studies (U Toronto Press 2011).
+She is also the director and producer of MUM: A Story of Silence (38 min 2008), a documentary about a Hungarian Holocaust survivor who tried to forget and Data Mining the Deceased (56 mins 2017, HD), a documentary about the industry of family history.
+In 2019, Julia Creet received the inaugural York University Research Impact Award for her leadership in public engagement.